Five Numbers and the Truth

-Most executive dashboards fail because they're built by people who aren't executives.
+Most executive dashboards fail because they are built by people who are not executives.
 They include everything that could possibly matter instead of the five things that actually do.
-A good KPI dashboard for executives is closer to a car's warning lights than the engine manual.
+A well-designed executive dashboard is closer to a car's warning lights than to the engine manual.
 It tells you when to pay attention, not how to fix the problem.

-The executive who opens a dashboard crammed with thirty metrics, twelve charts, and three scrollable tables does what any rational person would do: closes the tab and asks someone for an update instead.
+The executive who opens a CEO dashboard crammed with thirty metrics, twelve charts, and three scrollable tables does what any rational person would do: closes the tab and asks someone for an update instead.
 That dashboard cost months to build.
 It gets used for days.
+The pattern is so common it barely registers as a failure any more.
+It is just what dashboards do.

 The warning light principle: A car dashboard does not show engine temperature, oil pressure, coolant level, and RPM with equal prominence.
 It shows a warning light when something needs attention.
 The rest of the time, you drive.
-Executive dashboards should work the same way.
+Executive dashboards should work the same way: invisible when things are fine, unmissable when they are not.

 The Executive Mindset

 The cadence matters.
-An executive dashboard serves three distinct rhythms, and the design must support all three without requiring different views.
+An executive dashboard serves three distinct rhythms, and the design must support all three without requiring separate views.

 If the dashboard cannot serve the 30-second daily glance, it has already failed.
 Everything else builds on that foundation.
-Design for the glance first, then layer in support for the weekly review and the monthly deep dive.
+Design for the glance first, then layer in support for the weekly review and the monthly drill-down.
+Stephen Few, whose Information Dashboard Design remains the canonical reference, makes the same point: a dashboard should present the most important information needed to achieve one or more objectives, consolidated on a single screen so it can be monitored at a glance.
+The key phrase is "needed to achieve."
+Not nice to see.
+Not interesting to know.
+Needed.

 Choosing the Right 5-7 Metrics

 Every metric on an executive dashboard must pass one test: would this number change what the executive does today?
 If the answer is no, the metric does not belong.
 This single filter eliminates most of what typically clutters business dashboards.
-The following KPI dashboard examples show which categories cover most businesses.
+George Miller's research on working memory suggests people hold roughly seven items in mind at once, plus or minus two.
+For dashboards, aim for the low end: five to seven executive dashboard metrics, with most landing closer to five.

 Revenue and Financial Health